phodmin/phodmin/README.md

 https://bolt.new/?rid=08mcoy
 [you get 200k free tokens]

-Also:
-cursor
-supabase
-vercel + v0
+Also: cursor,  supabase, vercel + v0